Textualize/textual/docs/blog/posts/darren-year-in-review.md

 ![Untitled](../images/darren-year-in-review/Untitled%201.png)

-Although I’m not particularly proud of the code - there are a lot of “hacks” going on, but I’m proud of the result.
+Although I’m not particularly proud of the code - there are a lot of “hacks” going on - I am proud of the result.
 If anything, it shows what can be achieved for tools like this.

 For many diffs, the difference between running `git diff` and `git diff | dunk | less -R` is night and day.